-Our extensive facilities, coupled with our broad range of specialist equipment, enable us to provide the highest level of veterinary care for your pet.
+Our extensive facilities, coupled with our broad range of high-tech equipment, enable us to provide the highest level of veterinary care for your pet.

 Our sickest patients are placed in our Intensive Care Unit (ICU).
 We have two dedicated ICU nurses and an ICU vet always on duty to look after and monitor these patients.
 Within the ICU we have the ability to house patients in humidicribs, provide piped oxygen therapy for those with cardio-respiratory difficulties and tube feed where required.
 Patients are monitored 24-hours a day, seven days a week.